-- Staging cancer means finding out its size and if it has spread. - Grading means looking at the cancer cells to see how they might grow. - Staging and grading help your doctor to decide the best treatment for you. - Your prognosis is what your doctor expects to happen with your cancer in the future.
+- Staging cancer means finding out its size and if it has spread. - Grading means looking at the cancer cells to see how they might grow. - Your prognosis is what your doctor expects to happen with your cancer in the future.